How to Create Profitable Facebook Catalog Ads [Setup + 2026 Examples]

 Most catalog ads look boring… but there’s a fix for that

-Most Facebook catalog ads look the same.
-They feature a plain white background, a floating product, and, in many cases, no context or personality in the image.
+A lot of Facebook catalog ads look the same.
+They feature a plain white background, a floating product, and, in many cases, no brand or personality in the image.

 Yes, Meta will try to show your ads to the right people at the right time, but the creative still does the selling.